There's a huge variety of Easter eggs and Easter chocolates to choose from and lots are suitable for a gluten free diet.

 You can also tell from an ingredients list whether a particular Easter egg contains gluten or not.

 All prepackaged foods bought in the UK are covered by EU wide labelling legislation.
 If a cereal that contains gluten has been used as a deliberate ingredient in a product it must appear in the ingredients list, regardless of the amount used.
 Manufacturers have to name the grain, for example, wheat, rye, barley or oats.

 Allergens must be emphasised in the ingredients list, for example in bold.
 You should also check for statements such as ‘may contain traces of gluten’, ‘made on a line handling wheat’ or ‘made in a factory also handling wheat’.
 This means that there is a risk of contamination.

 If you are unsure about a particular product you can contact the Helpline on 0333 332 2033 and we can go through the ingredients list with you.

-Check out the Easter recipes below or visit our Recipe Database for more inspiration and lots of chocolatey recipes.
+Check out the Easter recipes below or visit our Home of gluten free recipes for more inspiration and lots of chocolatey recipes.

 Hot Cross Buns